Astrochamp/speed/README.md

 ## Usage:

 `checkSpeed(function, r)`
 where `function` is any function from your Python file and `r` is the number of times to run it.
-The average execution time is returned rather than printed.
+The average execution time is printed.

 ## Example:
 ```py